Greater Abyssinia Baptist Church History

 A beautiful new Wayside Pulpit was purchased, displaying the name of our church, pastor, co-pastor, and the order of service, which was a cost of $7,000.
 Parking lot, fences and other construction repairs were erected to improve the surrounding property at a cost of $18,000.

-The entire front of the church has been remodeled, as well as, new front steps, new columns and new ramps amounting to $35,000.
+The entire front of the church was remodeled, as well as, new front steps, new columns and new ramps amounting to $35,000.
 Also, new carpeting for the library and new tile for various hallways, at a cost of $10,000.

 As we moved into the years of 2003 thru 2005, continued enhancements were made to our Church.
 The Burial Fund was established, along with the sewer and drains, paved parking lot, excavated parking lot, rehabilitation project for the “Food Bank.”
 The audio system, computers, monitors, copier, organ and piano were upgraded; plastering and painting in an amount totaling $23,000.